saemanas/container-base/refs/docs/CB-MiniOps-v1.0.0-en-US.md

 ### **2) Docker Compose**

-- Run api and ocr-worker containers
+- Run api and ocr containers
 - Portal and Mobile run locally with hot reload

 ---